 Think carefully before giving up resident tax status, as doing so may be considered evidence of your intention to abandon permanent residence.

 If a parent's application for naturalization is approved, most children below the age of 18 and who reside in the United States with the applicant parent will automatically qualify for citizenship, if the parent's application is approved.

 While you do not have to seek citizenship for your child when you naturalize, it will be substantially more difficult to obtain citizenship for your child at a later date.

-The necessary forms for immigration, which outline the many steps of the process, are available through the consular office nearest your place of residence, or from the Bureau of Citizenship and Immigration Services within the United States.
+The necessary forms for immigration, which outline the many steps of the process, are available through the consular office nearest your place of residence, or from the U.S. Citizenship and Immigration Services within the United States.
 Applications for naturalization are available from the Immigration Service.

 For purposes of public health and safety, the United States probiits issuance of visas to certain applicants.
 For example, the United States will refuse visas to persons who:

 - are considered to be terrorists, subversives, members of a totalitarian party, or former Nazi war criminals,